BYU Home pageBRIGHAM YOUNG UNIVERSITY

 14. Once this clickable list was working, how could you make sure it always has the most up-to-date list of keywords in it?
 Modify your stack to do this.

-Once your stack is working the way you want, turn it in to the Homework Drop folder on the server.
+Once your stack is working the way you want, turn it in to the Assignment_Drop folder on the server.
+Don't forget to turn in any external storage files together with your stack.
+(Making them into a .zip archive is a good way of doing this.)

 Maintained by Devin Asay.